grafana/grafonnet-lib/plugins.md

 Jsonnet makes it easy to patch an existing library.
-Although Grafonnet only supports core Grafana features, it is easy to extend it with additional 'plugins', which are simply a directories of libsonnet files, and can be used like
+Although Grafonnet only supports core Grafana features, it is easy to extend it with additional 'plugins', which are simply directories of libsonnet files, and can be used like
 so:

 ```jsonnet